ember-cli/ember-cli-deprecation-workflow/README.md

 ### Catch-all

-To force all deprecations to throw (can be useful in larger teams to prevent accidental introduction of deprecations)
+To force all deprecations to throw (can be useful in larger teams to prevent accidental introduction of deprecations), update your `config/deprecation-workflow.js`:
 ```javascript
 window.deprecationWorkflow.config = {
   throwOnUnhandled: true